Amarilu84/afdw/README.md

 </p>

 AFDW — The "Anti-Forensic Drive Wiper"
-Securely wipes most drives with the intent of shredding data beyond recovery and leaving no trace of wipe signatures even by extreme methods up to and including national security/government forensic LABs.
+Securely wipes drives with the intent of shredding data beyond recovery and leaving no trace of wipe signatures even by extreme methods up to and including national security/government forensic LABs.

 AES 256 CTR mode (stream cipher) 32Bit random key 16Bit random IV/Nonce.
 No "Salted" or PBKDF2 metadata headers are written because Key / IV are supplied directly.
 Result is high-entropy bytes from absolute beginning to end of drive for plausible deniability (pure random-looking fill from uninitialized drive).

+<<<<<<< HEAD
 If formatting with file system, it mimics factory settings (random Serial / UUID / Label).
 Leaves no trace of wipe.
 It also writes the appropriate
 "cylinders" (clusters) based on size of disk (< 8 GiB → 16 KiB / 8–32 GiB → 32 KiB / 32–128 GiB → 64 KiB / ≥ 128 GiB → 128 KiB)
 as would a legitimate "factory setting".